eliagbayani/docker_eol_connectors/README.md

 2. Rename the .env_sample to .env and enter your information.
 3. $ docker-compose up
 4. To test Apache + PHP + MySQL: Go to browser: http://localhost:81/test.php
-      - Edit test.php with the MYSQL_ROOT_PW you entere in your .env file.
+      - Edit test.php from your WEBROOT_PATH with the MYSQL_ROOT_PW you entered in your .env file.
 5. To test Jenkins:

    1. Go to browser: http://localhost:8081